-If you use a hard money loan, the costs for a fix and flip will increase greatly!
-A 15% interest rate is very typical for a hard money loan.
-If we use an interest rate of 15% on our fix and flip example, the financing costs increase to $30.82 a day.
+If you use a hard-money loan, the costs for a fix-and-flip will increase greatly!
+A 15% interest rate is very typical for a hard-money loan.
+If we use an interest rate of 15% on our example, the financing costs increase to $30.82 a day.
 However, you may be able to finance the entire purchase price or more (one advantage to hard money).
-If the loan amount was $110,000, the financing costs jump to $45.21 a day for a hard money loan.
+If the loan amount was $110,000, the financing costs jump to $45.21 a day for a hard-money loan.
 Now your daily costs are $57.80 a day to own this flip.

 The $23.28 per day to own equals about $708 a month in costs for me or $1,758 a month with hard money.
 Owning a flip can be costly, and for someone who must use hard money, it is dangerous to hold a property too long.
-It takes me about six months to sell a fix and flip once you figure repair time, marketing, getting a contract and closing.
+It takes me about six months to sell a fix-and-flip once you factor in repair time, marketing, getting a contract, and closing.

-A $100,000 fix and flip is a cheap house in my area and most areas of the country.
-If you are buying flips that cost more money, your daily costs are going to increase as well.
+A $100,000 fix-and-flip is a cheap house in my area and most areas of the country.
+If you are buying flips that cost more, your daily costs are going to increase as well.
 Don’t be surprised if your daily costs double on a house that costs $200,000 instead of $100,000.